 Your Representative Payee will receive your benefit each month and use it to:

-- Provide for your spouse, child and/or parent
+- Provide for your spouse, child, or parent (or all of the above)

 - Pay your debts